damonlynch/showinfilemanager/README.md

     Open the system file manager and display an optional directory, or items in the  directory.

     If there is no valid file manager found on the system, do nothing.
-A valid file manager is a file manager this module knows about.
+A valid file manager is a file manager this package knows about.

     :param path_or_uri: zero or more files or directories to open, specified as a single URI or valid path, or a sequence of URIs/paths.